rawanalamirah/FinalProject/README.md

 2. Then simply press **continue**, after filling all the spaces that are required, to reveal the wheel that now has all your entries from earlier.

-3. Finally, all you have to do now is to press the **spin** button to actually spin the wheel and decide on your behalf.
+3. Finally, all you have to do now is to press the **spin** button to actually spin the wheel and let it  decide on your behalf.

 ![alt text](https://imagizer.imageshack.com/v2/640x480q90/922/6CH77I.png)
 ![alt text](https://imagizer.imageshack.com/v2/640x480q90/924/nSUnKN.png)